sooftware/kospeech/README.md

 ## Intro

-`End-to-end Speech Recognition` is project for E2E automatic speech recognition implemented in [PyTorch](http://pytorch.org).
+`KoSpeech` is project for E2E automatic speech recognition implemented in [PyTorch](http://pytorch.org).
-`e2e` has modularized and extensible components for las models, training and evalutaion, checkpoints, parsing etc.
+`kospeech` has modularized and extensible components for las models, training and evalutaion, checkpoints, parsing etc.
 We appreciate any kind of [feedback or contribution](https://github.com/sooftware/End-to-end-Speech-Recognition/issues).

 We used `KsponSpeech` corpus which containing **1000h** of Korean speech data.